Termite: Caste system

 The soldier caste is the most anatomically and behaviorally specialized, and their sole purpose is to defend the colony.
 Many soldiers have large heads with highly modified powerful jaws so enlarged that they cannot feed themselves.
 Instead, like juveniles, they are fed by workers.
 Fontanelles, simple holes in the forehead that lead to a gland which exudes defensive secretions, are a feature of the clade Neoisoptera and are present in all extant taxa such as Rhinotermitidae.
-Majority of termite species have mandibulate soldiers which are easily identified by the disproportionately large sclerotized head and mandibles.
+The majority of termite species have mandibulate soldiers which are easily identified by the disproportionately large sclerotized head and mandibles.
 Among certain termites, the soldier caste has evolved globular (phragmotic) heads to block their narrow tunnels such as seen in Cryptotermes.
 Amongst mandibulate soldiers, the mandibles have been adapted for a variety of defensive strategies: Biting/crushing (Incisitermes), slashing (Cubitermes), slashing/snapping (Dentispicotermes), symmetrical snapping (Termes), asymmetrical snapping (Neocapritermes), and piercing (Armitermes).
 In the more derived termite taxa, the soldier caste can be polymorphic and include minor and major forms.
 Other morphologically specialized soldiers includes the Nasutes, which have a horn-like nozzle projection (nasus) on the head.
 These unique soldiers are able to spray noxious, sticky secretions containing diterpenes at their enemies.
 Nitrogen fixation plays an important role in Nasute nutrition.
 Soldiers are normally a committed sterile caste and so do not molt into anything else, but in certain basal taxa like the Archotermopsidae they are known to rarely molt into neotenic forms that develop functional sexual organs.
 In species with the linear developmental pathway, soldiers develop from apterous immatures and constitute the only true sterile caste in these taxa.

 The primary reproductive caste of a colony consists of the fertile adult (imago) female and male individuals, colloquially known as the queen and king.
-The queen of the colony is responsible for egg production for the colony.
-Unlike in ants, king mates with her for life.
+The queen of the colony is responsible for egg production of the colony.
+Unlike in ants, the male and female reproductives form lifelong pairs where the king will continue to mate with the queen throughout their lives.
 In some species, the abdomen of the queen swells up dramatically to increase fecundity, a characteristic known as physogastrism.
 Depending on the species, the queen starts producing reproductive alates at a certain time of the year, and huge swarms emerge from the colony when nuptial flight begins.
 These swarms attract a wide variety of predators.
 The queens can be particularly long-lived for insects, with some reportedly living as long as 30 or 50 years.
 In both the linear and bifurcated developmental pathways, the primary reproductives only develop from winged immatures (nymphs).
 These winged immatures are capable of regressively molting into a form known as brachypterous neotenics (nymphoids), which retain juvenile and adult characteristics.
 BN's can be found in both the derived and basal termite taxa, and generally serve as supplementary reproductives.